Applications of Polyfold Theory I: The Polyfolds of Gromov-Witten Theory: More Sc-smoothness Results.

 into a neighborhood of $z$ satisfying

-for all $v\in V$.
-We consider the Banach space $E$ of maps $u$ of Sobolev class $H^3$ defined on an open neighborhood of $\ov{O(z)}$ with image in some ${\mathbb R}^n$ and equip it with the usual sc-structure defined by the sequence $H^{3+m}$ for all $m\geq 0$.
-We let $F$ be the sc-Banach space of the same type of maps defined on some compact subdomain $K$ of $O(z')$ having a smooth boundary and images under $\phi_v$ that still cover $\ov{O(z)}$.
+for all $v\in V$. {Moreover, we assume that $\phi_v:O(z')\rightarrow S$ is a smooth embedding for every $v$.} We consider the Banach space $E$ of maps $u$ of Sobolev class $H^3$ defined on ${O(z)}$ and having their images in some ${\mathbb R}^n$.
+We equip $E$ with the usual sc-structure defined by the sequence $H^{3+m}$ for $m\geq 0$.
+We let $F$ be the sc-Banach space of the same type of maps defined on some compact subdomain $K$ of $O(z')$ having a smooth boundary.
 Then the map

 defined by